manifold-systems/manifold/manifold-deps-parent/manifold-xml/README.md

 // Load from the contents of the Catelog type's origin file Catelog catelog = Catelog.fromSource();
 ```
-You can load a `Catelog` instance from a XML, JSON, or YAML String:
+You can load a `Catelog` instance from a XML, JSON, CSV, or YAML String:
 ```java
 // From a JSON String
 Catelog catelog = Catelog.load().fromJson("...");